yogeshmpandey/yogeshmpandey.github.io/_posts/2016-08-15-A-Short-Hike-To-Sattal.md

 >Monsoon and hills

 It was about three months and I had only gone to and fro my home in the name of travelling.
 After a series of changing plans for finding the best places to go in this monsoon season , we decided to give Parashar lake in Himachal a try.
 But again the stars had something else in mind.
-After some other unfortunate turn of events that us landed in Sattal.
+After some other unfortunate turn of events, we landed in Sattal.

 <img src="http://i.imgur.com/m0AvzeS.jpg" alt="">

 >Reaching Bhimtal

 <img src="http://i.imgur.com/bvrfLWT.jpg" alt="">

 >Flowers on a calliper

 <img src="http://i.imgur.com/lZgMwEE.jpg" alt="">

 >Most Suitable route Algorithm :)

 Sattal is an interconnected group of seven freshwater lakes situated near Bhimtal.
 We reached Haldwani three hours late as the bus tire got punctured near Joya.
 Since, it was a trip planned in a frenzy, After reaching Haldwani, We decided to stop the bus somewhere before Bhimtal and take the hill route till Sattal.
 But  the driver told us that it will be a long path and we should better take the vehicles from Meheragaon.
-However, Google Maps showed a path relatively shorter and doable on foot.
-I had confidence in my instincts so I asked the Driver to drop us at that point and luckily we were at the spot from where Sattal was only 5 km away.
+However, Google Maps showed a path which was relatively shorter and doable on foot.
+I had confidence in my instincts, so I asked the Driver to drop us at that point and luckily we were at the spot from where Sattal was only 5 km away.
 Thanking the universe, we started the walk.

 <img src="http://i.imgur.com/rrfmV4y.jpg" alt="">